InfiniteYuan/ugfx/boards/base/Altera-MAX10-Neek/readme.txt

 		data cache if the MSB is set.

 On this board uGFX currently supports:
-	- GDISP via the altraframereader driver
+	- GDISP via the framebuffer driver
-	- GINPUT via the FT5316 mouse/touchscreen driver